Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 Even for new users, this product area is one of the most complex to understand.

-This article offers an introductory overview to help you understand the main points and implement a consent framework.
+This article offers an introductory overview of the main points and how to implement a consent framework.

 Commercial or Transactional?